chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/progressive-web-app.md

 # Offline Support
 By default, apps created with the PWA template have support for running offline.
 This is enabled by the service workers included in the template:
 - `wwwroot/service-worker.js` — used during development
-- `wwwroot/service-worker.published.js` — used after app is published
+- `wwwroot/service-worker.published.js` — used after app is published'

+## Considerations
+Offline support is only relevant if:
+- The primary data store is local to the browser (like when using localStorage or IndexedDB).
+- There is a requirement for the user to view the data offline.
+- The goal is to guarantee that the app loads immediately regardless of network conditions.

+Offline support is only enabled when published (not in development).

 ## Cache-first Fetch Strategy
 `service-worker.published.js` resolves request using a *cache-first* strategy: the service worker will prefer to return cached content, regardless of whether the user has network access, and *even if newer content* is available on the server.